SipaaOS-Project/SipaaKernel-Cosmos/DocFX/index.md

 # SipaaKernel Documentation

-This is the documentation for SipaaKernel API's.
+This is the documentation for SipaaKernel and its APIs.